-Another important part of the project is a user profiling system that would add value in combination with the automation described above.
-Automatic notification on new papers matching the profiles' interest and selective searches will be provided without the need to build a very sophisticated profile.
-The user will be able to semi-automatically modify the query with assistance of the system and update her user profile.
+Another important part of the project is a user-profiling system that would add value in combination with the automation described above.
+Automatic notification on new papers matching the profiles' interest and selective searches will be provided without having to create a very sophisticated profile.
+The user will be able to semi-automatically modify the query with assistance of the system and update his user profile.